Alter Katholischer Friedhof

 What should I wear?

-Comfortable clothing and footwear are recommended, especially if you plan to walk extensively within the cemetery grounds.
+Comfortable and weather-appropriate clothing is recommended, especially if you plan to walk the grounds or spend an extended period there.

 Location